 4. Crossing the Chasm by Geoffrey A. Moore

 Another must-read for product marketing managers who try to improve themselves to the best before deciding who their target audience is.
-In this book that was released in 1991, Geoffrey Moore contributes to the idea of creating a market strategy, product positioning and importantly, segmentation.
+In this book that was released in 1991, Geoffrey Moore contributes to the idea of creating a market strategy, product positioning and importantly, What is User Segmentation User segmentation refers to the practice of dividing users based on common characteristics.
+This can help businesses in creating more optimized and personalized user experiences.
+To….
 Despite being written more than 25 years ago, Moore’s work is still valid today.
 Besides, there is an updated version just to keep up with the new content in the marketing world.

 5. Four Steps to Epiphany by Steve Blank